MML is not consistent for Neyman-Scott: Introduction

 \section{Introduction}

+\IEEEPARstart{I}{n} the context of statistical inference and point estimation, the term \emph{consistency} refers to the ability of an estimator to converge with probability $1$ to the correct value of the parameter it is estimating (whatever that parameter's true value may be) as the number of observations grows to infinity.
+(See \citet{lehmann2006theory} for a formal definition.)
+Typically, this property is discussed in the context of a specific estimation problem or when estimating a specific statistic (e.g., in determining whether or not the average of independent observations is a consistent estimator for the expectation of the distribution generating them).

+An estimator is said to be consistent (without specifying the estimation problem) when its consistency property is universal, i.e.\ holds for any choice of estimation problem.
+Most popular estimators are not consistent in this universal sense.
+For example, \citet{lehmann2006theory} lists explicit conditions for Maximum Likelihood (ML) estimation to be consistent, and provides examples of estimation problems for which it is not.

+One estimator long believed to be (universally) consistent, however, \citep{DoweBaxterOliverWallace1998,dowe1997resolving,DoweGardnerOppy2007,BarronCover1991} is \emph{Minimum Message Length} (MML), and particularly the Strict MML (SMML) estimator.
+In \citet{dowe2011mml}, this property is even considered one of MML's defining characteristics.

-\IEEEPARstart{M}{inimum} Message Length (MML) is a general name for any member of the family of statistical inference methods based on the minimum message length principle, which, in turn, is closely related to the family of Minimum Description Length (MDL) estimators \citep{rissanen1985minimum,rissanen1987stochastic,rissanen1999hypothesis}, but predates it.
+MML is a general name for any member of the family of Bayesian statistical inference methods based on the information-theoretic minimum message length principle, which, in turn, is closely related to the family of Minimum Description Length (MDL) estimators \citep{rissanen1985minimum,rissanen1987stochastic,rissanen1999hypothesis}, but predates it.
 The minimum message length principle was first introduced in \citet{WallaceBoulton1968}, and the estimator that follows the principle directly, which was first described in \citet{wallace1975invariant}, is known as Strict MML (SMML).
+We describe it formally in Section~\ref{SS:smml}.

+One estimation problem of particular interest in the context of consistency is the Neyman-Scott problem \citep{neyman1948consistent}.
+This is defined as follows.